General Registration Policies

 All withdrawals after the drop deadline will result in a “W” (withdrawal) grade being posted to the student’s official transcript.

-- Professional Health post-baccalaureate certificate students may have up to one W’s on their SPS transcript.
+• Professional Health post-baccalaureate certificate students may have up to one W on their SPS transcript.

-- All other post-baccalaureate and undergraduate certificate students Professional Health Completion programs may not have any W’s on their SPS transcript.
+• All other post-baccalaureate, undergraduate certificate, and Professional Health Completion students may not have any W’s on their SPS transcript.

-Requests for withdrawals that exceed the noted limits will be denied.
+Requests for withdrawals that exceed these noted limits will be denied.

 Additional Policies Regarding Dropping a Course

-- If a student needs to drop a course, they must officially drop through CAESAR or through the SPS Registrar; it is not sufficient to simply notify the instructor, speak with one’s advisor, or to cease attending to class.
+• If a student needs to drop a course, they must officially drop through CAESAR or through the SPS Registrar; it is not sufficient to simply notify the instructor, speak with one’s advisor, or to stop attending or participating in the course.

 Administrative Drop Policy